 After spending the morning hiking to and touring around Eltz Castle, we jumped back into good old Siegfried and set off towards Koblenz.
 Here the mighty Rhine meets the smaller Moselle at the Deutsches Eck (German Corner).
 After days of solid cloud cover, we finally saw the sun emerge again in Koblenz.

 We crossed the Rhine and then followed it upstream, taking a quick detour to the Dreiburgenblick (Three Castles View) and passing by the unimpressive Loreley.
 That night, we camped along the Rhine near Rüdesheim at the Campground Rheingau and got to enjoy a glorious sunset over the river.

 DAY 12 | RÜDESHEIM – NEAR ERFURT VIA BACHARACH AND RHEINFELS CASTLE

 The next morning we hopped on the ferry to cross the Rhine and began the journey along the downriver side.
 This day turned out to be spectacular with stops in charmingly medieval Bacharach and at Rheinfels Castle, one of the highlights of our trip.
 And we hadn’t even planned to go along both banks of the Rhine!
 So the fact that our Alpine plans were foiled turned out to be a blessing in medieval armour…

 We then zipped back up to Koblenz and spent the next few hours on the Autobahn heading north east.
-That night was first spent at some random truck stop on the Autobahn, but we packed up around 2 am since the refrigeration system in one of the parked trucks continued to roar all night, making sleep impossible to obtain.
+We spent that night at some random truck stop on the Autobahn but packed up around 2 am since the refrigeration system in one of the parked trucks continued to roar all night, making sleep impossible to obtain.